mirfan899/sppas/Packager/doc/03_annotations/37_syllabification.md

 to this boundary.
 In the following example:

 `OTHRULE ANY ANY p s k -2`

+More information are available in (Bigi et al. 2010).

+### Support of a new language

+The support of a new language in Syllabification only consists in adding its configuration file (see previous section).
+Fix properly its encoding (utf-8), its newlines (LF), and fix the name and extension of the file as follow:
+- "syllConfig-" followed by language name with iso639-3 standard
+- extension ".syll"

 ### Perform Syllabification with the GUI